ngoctd314/learning/cloud-computing/kvm/Chapter 1. understanding Linux Virtualization.md

 ## Summary

 In this chapter, we covered the basic of virtualization and its different types.
-Keeping in mind the importance of virtualization in today's large-scale IT world is beneficial as it's good to know how these concepts can be tied together to create a bigger picture
+Keeping in mind the importance of virtualization in today's large-scale IT world is beneficial as it's good to know how these concepts can be tied together to create a bigger picture - large, virtualized environments and cloud environments.
+Cloud-based technologies will be convered later in much greater detail.

 ## Questions

 1. Which types of hypervisors exist?

+Hypervisors, also known as virtual machine monitors (VMMs), can be broadly categorized into two main types based on their architecture deployment:

+Type 1 hypervisor (Bare Metal Hypervisor):

+- Type 1 hypervisors run directly on the physical hardware (bare metal) of the host system without the need for a separate underlying os.
+- They have direct access to the physical hardware resources, allowing them to control and manage the allocation of resources to VM
+- Examples of Type 1 hypervisors include VMware vSphere/ESXi, Microsoft Hyper-V (when installed on bare metal), KVM (Kernel-based Virtual Machine), Xen, and Oracle VM server for x86.

-Type 1 hypervisor, Type 2 hypervisor
+Type 2 hypervisor (Hosted Hypervisor):

+- Type 2 hypervisors run on top of a host os, utilizing its resources to create and manage virtual machines.
+- They are installed as software applications on the host os, which mean they share resources with other applications runing on the host.
+- Type 2 hypervisors are often used for development, testing, and desktop virtualization scenarios.
+- Examples of Type 2 hypervisors include VMware Workstation, Oracle VirtualBox, Parallels Desktop, and Microsoft Virtual PC.

+These two types of hypervisors offer different trade-offs in terms of performance, resource utilization, management complexity, and use cases.
+Type 1 hypervisors are typically used in enterprise data centers and cloud environments where performance and resource isolation are critical, while type 2 hypervisors are more commonly used for desktop virtualization and development/testing env where ease of use adn flexibility are prioritized.

 2. What are containers?

+Containers are a form of lightweight virtualization technology that allows you to package and run applications and their dependencies in isolated environments, known as containers.
+Unlike traditional virtual machines (VMs), which virtualize the entire os, containers virtualize the os at the application level.

 3. What is container-based virtualization?

+Docker...

 4. What is OpenStack?

+Is an open source for build Iaas